ReactiveX/RxPY/README.md

 ![Python Reactive Programming](https://d1ldz4te4covpm.cloudfront.net/sites/default/files/imagecache/ppv4_main_book_cover/B05510_MockupCover_Normal.jpg)

 O'Reilly has also published the video _Reactive Python for Data Science_ which is available on both the [O'Reilly Store](shop.oreilly.com/product/0636920064237.do) as well as [O'Reilly Safari](https://www.safaribooksonline.com/library/view/reactive-python-for/9781491979006).
+This video teaches RxPy from scratch with applications towards data science, but should be helpful for anyone seeking to learn RxPy and reactive programming.

 [![](http://akamaicovers.oreilly.com/images/0636920064237/lrg.jpg)](shop.oreilly.com/product/0636920064237.do))